Last Updated on May 2, 2022 by Admin

 - What do you enjoy most about working here?
 This turns the focus onto the interviewer and can reveal a lot about the company and culture.
 It also shows you care about the other employees.

 - What are the opportunities for development?
 With this question, you’re showing that you’re a self-starter who’s eager to learn and continue to develop.

 - What does a typical day look like in this position?
 Here, you’re showing that you want to learn more about the inner workings of the role.

 How to get to your interview

-Please spend some time looking at the route and how long it’s going to take.
+Please spend some time looking at the route and how long it will take.
 Then, give yourself plenty of extra time to account for traffic or other unforeseen delays.
-You can even practice the route itself if it’s nearby, as this can help reduce some of the anxiety on the day of the interview.
+You can even practice the route if it’s nearby, as this can help reduce some of the anxiety on the interview day.

-If your interview is taking place remotely, you don’t have to worry about route planning.
-However, you do need to make sure that you have your technology tested and working.
-If you need to, a quick brush-up on your digital technology skills can help.
+If your interview takes place remotely, you don’t have to worry about route planning.
+However, you need to make sure that you have your technology tested and working.
+A quick brush-up on your digital technology skills can help if you need to.

-A quick run-through of things like your webcam, headset, internet connection, and presentation (if applicable) is an essential part of preparing for a job interview taking place online.
+A quick run-through of things like your webcam, headset, internet connection, and presentation (if applicable) is an essential part of preparing for a job interview online.